cdl-geneseo/geneseo-dictionary/Y/Yak.md

 # Yak

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Yak

 Created by  Unknown User (mtr7) on Apr 28, 2015

 Related to Yik Yak.Noun that describes a singular anonymous post on Yik Yak.  &quot;Did you see that yak about the professor who failed all of their students&quot;.
 Romig, S-Z, 2015.Verb used to describe the action of posting a yak.  &quot;I yakked like six times yesterday and I still don't have any upvotes&quot;.
 Romig, S-Z, 2015.